 Morpeth is a town in Northumberland about 20 miles south of Alnwick. ↩

 On fatigue as usual.
 Felt a bit sick at having to leave Alnwick and Betty.
 Put in pass for Morpeth.
 Everybody interested in our departure.
 Out with Black at night.
 Raining all the time.
 Called at Dons’ and he was away.
-Mrs Don didn’t recognise me at all.
-Said goodbye to Mrs Proctor.
+Mrs Don didn’t recognise me at all. †Just at first† said goodbye to Mrs Proctor.

 On fatigue as usual.
 News came at dinner time that we are to return to Alnwick1 on Friday.
 Posted in orders at night.
 I wrote to Betty and made an appointment for Thursday night at Morpeth.
 Wrote home too.
 At the pictures at night with Sharpley and Black.
 Felt a bit blue at the prospect.